-Proposals 1, 2, 3 and 4 are ordinary resolutions, requiring a majority of the votes cast in person or by proxy at the meeting.
-A plurality of the votes cast for proposal 5 will determine the frequency of the advisory vote on executive compensation.
+Proposals 1, 2 and 3 are ordinary resolutions, requiring a majority of the votes cast in person or by proxy at the meeting.
 Abstentions and broker non-votes will neither count for nor against such proposals.

 Shareholder Communications to Directors